maximum80/rikkyo/presentation/slide.md

 **"Think different"**
 - Apple is not just a hardware maker
 - They believe that people who have a passion can change the world for the better.
+Note: Apple was bad situation before he came back, but he changed Apple with this new concept.

 You will surely face a limit and big wall if you want to do something only for "yourself".
+Note: I think

 ## If you want to achieve a big goal